 Let's dig a little deeper into the process.

 The auction determines the cost-per-click and the ad position on the page.
 It uses a Factor called Ad-Rank.

 Google want ads to be relevant to their users.
-Let's face it, if you see an advertisment that's utterly irrelevant to you, it's just annoying, it's spammy and you'll probably start googling Ad blockers.
+Let's face it, if you see an advertisement that's utterly irrelevant to you, it's just annoying, it's spammy, and you'll probably start googling Adblockers.

-But when you see adverts that are tailored to your interests, smartly placed, quite often they will pique your interest.
+But when you see adverts tailored to your interests, smartly placed, quite often they will pique your interest.

-A well-placed ad shouldn't bother you at all, in fact, you're probably happy to see it, because its brought something you could really use to your attention.
+A well-placed ad shouldn't bother you; in fact, you're probably happy to see it because it brought something you could really use to your attention.